Tulip-Dev/tulip/doc/user/functions.rst

 Modifying subgraphs or meta-nodes
 ---------------------------------

-If you move nodes within a subgraph (with the mouse or through a layout algorithm), the same node will be moved in the root graph.
+If you change the position of a node (*viewLayout* property) within a subgraph (with the mouse or through a layout algorithm), the same node will be moved in the root graph, if the *viewLayout* property accessible in the subgraph in the one inherited from the root graph.

 If you use a measure algorithm on a subgraph, new local properties are created.
 Those properties are not applied to the root graph (if properties are not defined on the subgraph, they are inherited).